Vaishnavi-Dev-loop12/Web-Development-Git/README.md

 # Web-Development-Git
-The pizza delivery shop
+1. The pizza delivery shop,
-The eddtech Web Page
+2. The eddtech Web Page,